Home Online Business Blog Asset Management vs. Wealth Management

 Become a Leader in Asset and Wealth Management

-In William & Mary’s Online Master of Science in Finance (MSF) program, you’ll gain the skills you need to further your career and advance into C-suite positions in less time than a traditional MBA requires.
+In William & Mary’s Online Master of Science in Finance (MSF) program, you’ll gain the skills you need to further your career and advance into the C-suite positions in less time than a traditional MBA requires.
 You’ll learn to identify value-creation opportunities, identify and mitigate risk and navigate global challenges.

 You can graduate in as little as 16 months from this 100% online program, or you can attend one of our immersive weekend residencies for a chance to collaborate and connect with other members of your cohort.
 When you finish your training, you’ll have the technical skills and practical financial knowledge to find and create solutions in all aspects of finance and management.